-• The Columbia Gardens Vineyard & Winery is a small winery producing VQA quality wines that offers a quaint guest house for overnight stays. • The free tour of the Teck Trail Interpretive Centre is a must-do.
+• The Columbia Gardens Vineyard & Winery is a small winery producing

+VQA quality wines that offers a quaint guest house for overnight stays.
+The free tour of the Teck Trail Interpretive Centre is a must-do.
 Trail to Castlegar is 26 km / 16 mi via Highway #22.

 Trail to Rossland is 7 km / 4 mi via Highway #3B.
 Castlegar is the centre of adventure; the home to an impressive network of trails, where hikers and cyclists enjoy the natural setting of the city and its vicinity.
-World-class fishing, kayaking and golfing are also popular. • Enjoy the Millennium Walkway & Ponds, Doukhobor Discovery Centre, Zuckerberg Island Heritage Park, Sculpturewalk & more.
+World-class fishing, kayaking and golfing are also popular.

+• Enjoy the Millennium Walkway & Ponds, Doukhobor Discovery Centre, Zuckerberg Island Heritage Park, Station Museum, Sculpturewalk & more.
-Rossland, perched high in the Monashee Mountains, was the site of one of

-Canada's richest 19th century gold strikes. • During the summer, the Gold Fever Follies present a live musical theatre show and a downtown Mountain Market takes place Thursday evenings. • Rossland is also well known for its Seven Summits Trail, one of the most sought after cross-country / all-mountain bike rides in North America.
+Rossland, perched high in the Monashee Mountains, was the site of one of Canada's richest 19th century gold strikes. • During the summer, the Gold Fever Follies present a live musical theatre show and a downtown Mountain Market takes place Thursday evenings. · Rossland is also well known for its Seven Summits Trail, one of the most sought after cross-country / all-mountain bike rides in North America.
 Rossland to Christina Lake is 75 km / 47 mi via Highway #3.
 Christina Lake is a summer family vacation destination.
 It offers a warm swimming lake, sandy beaches and mountain biking on the C&W Rail Trail.

-Highway #3 from Christina Lake to Osoyoos is 144 km / 89 mi) via Grand Forks. • Located at the confluence of the Granby and Kettle Rivers, Grand Forks is proud of its mining and Doukhobor heritage.
-Osoyoos is Canada's only true desert town, offering a plethora of First Nations culture, winery experiences and family recreation
+Highway #3 from Christina Lake to Osoyoos is 144 km / 89 mi via Grand Forks.
+Located at the confluence of the Granby and Kettle Rivers, Grand Forks is proud of its mining and Doukhobor heritage.
+Osoyoos is Canada's only true desert town, offering a plethora of First

+Nations culture, winery experiences and family recreation.

-Travel north on Highway #97 to Kelowna (123 km / 77 mi) via Penticton. • Osoyoos to Kelowna is known as the 'wine route' and is BC's most productive area for vineyards and orchards.
-Be sure to stop along the way for a wine tour and fruit sampling. • Penticton offers miles of beautiful beaches, wineries and orchard markets.
+Travel north on Highway #97 to Kelowna (123 km / 77 mi) via Penticton. · Osoyoos to Kelowna is known as the 'wine route' and is BC's most productive area for vineyards and orchards.
+Be sure to stop along the way for a wine tour and fruit sampling.
+Penticton offers miles of beautiful beaches, wineries and orchard markets.
+The beautiful lake-front city of Kelowna plays host to numerous outdoo activities as well as events, entertainment and the arts.